jgnatz/cis445-project1-jacob-and-josh/README.md

 1. A short report (5 - 10 pages) (put in **report** folder)

+1. Your (each member's) responsibilities in the project (put also in **report** folder)

 1. Sample code ((put in **code** folder)

 ## Rubric

 1. Each member of the group should contribute to the project.
 The grades of individuals will be based on the activities and partitipation of the project.

+## What to do

+1. Form your group (up to 3 people in a group).
+Due: the end of the next class meeting

+1. Find the topic of interest.
+Due: one week from the day of the project assignment.

+  **Note**: each team may propose multiple different topcs of interest, and the instructor will help identify one that is suitable for the project.

+  **Note**: if in doubt, contact the instructor immediate.
+DO NOT WAIT!
+You only have about a month to work on this.

+3. Distribute the work.
+Use the same example above, one person can learn Protocol Buffers, one can learn Thrift, and one can learn Avro.
+Use one to two weeks to grasp the fundamemtals (You are **NOT** expected to learn **EVERYTHING**.)

+1. Compare the different related techniques/frameworks/etc.